National Conference Awards

 HOW TO SUBMIT

-Applicants must use the Poster Abstract submission form to apply.
+Applicants must use the Abstract submission form to apply.
 Prior to accessing the form, users will be required to create an account with the Oxford Abstracts platform.

 During the abstract submission process, authors can indicate whether they would like their submission to be considered for one of the Poster Prizes (Audit and Clinical Case), for a Clinical Cases Oral Presentation, or for the Medal Award.

-HOW IT WILL BE SCORED & ACCEPTED
+HOW IT WILL BE SCORED AND ACCEPTED

 All abstract submissions are anonymised before being reviewed.

-Audit submissions are reviewed by the ACB Audit committee.
+Audit submissions are reviewed by the Audit committee.
 Clinical Case submissions are reviewed by the clinical science review committee, as well as by the Clinical Case Oral Presentation session chair.

 Preference will be given to cases with multi-disciplinary involvement, rare case studies, or an unusual presentation of a more common case.

-The authors of the highest scoring Clinical Cases will be contacted to discuss their preference for either oral or poster presentation, and will be given further guidelines at that stage.
+The authors of the highest scoring Clinical Cases will be contacted to discuss their preference for either oral or poster presentation.
+Note that case abstracts presented orally at the meeting session will not be displayed as posters

 POSTER PRIZES